GridWatch Public Data

 API Access

 We are interested in hearing about novel uses of the data!
-To access the GridWatch Accra Dataset, please fill out the form below.
+To access the GridWatch Dataset, please fill out the form below.
 You will receive an API key that enables access to:

 Potential use cases for this dataset include: